What to do when an employee leaves under the online Real Time Information (RTI) reporting system

 For more information on what to do when an employee leaves, see GOV.UK.

 If you use HMRC’s Basic PAYE Tools PAYE software (BPT), then you can find a guide that gives you step-by-step help on what to do when an employee leaves on GOV.UK.
-It contain examples of the screens you will see in BPT and simple to follow instructions.
+It contains examples of the screens you will see in BPT and simple to follow instructions.